What Is Prorated Rent? (And How to Calculate It Easily)

 Before committing to a new place, it's always a good idea to chat with your potential landlord about their stance on prorated rent.
 Why pay extra for days you're not even there?
 Start the conversation and see where it leads.
 And when you're on the hunt for your next apartment, check out Apartment List's personalized quiz.
 With us, you’ll spend 5 minutes and save 50 hours searching.

-Frequently Asked Questions
+Frequently Asked Questions About Prorated Rent

-Does a Prorated Month Have 30 or 31 Days?
+Does a prorated month have 30 or 31 days?

 Your rights as a tenant when it comes to prorated rent include: